2014 FBI CYBER SECURITY ADVISORY

 Technology Request Form, TEC Review - Third Phase

 This form is designed to be completed as a third phase to technology initiatives.
-The principal(s) of the project will work with a designee from IT appointed by the IT Dean to further delineate the project.
+The principal(s) of the project will work with a designee from IT appointed by the Information Technology Director to further delineate the project.
 This information is to be used to prioritize projects and help ensure success.

 It is recommended NVC continue the integration of technology planning into the campus budget and planning structure.
 In addition, the campus should avoid ad-hoc technology decisions and purchases.
-Instead evaluate and pursue initiatives that align with PEP and/or the annual unit plans as well as the college mission and other strategic plans.
+Instead evaluate and pursue initiatives that align with PEP and/or the annual unit plans as well and campus technology plans.